thawn/coding-assistants/configurations/README.md

    * Mac/Linux:  `~/.continue/config.json`
    * Windows: `%USERPROFILE%\.continue\config.json`
 3. Replace `<insert API key here>` with the API key generated in step 1 (Note: it should start with `gplat-...`)
+4. delete `.continue/config.yaml` if it exists

 ## `continue.dev` with HZDR AI

 1. Copythe example configuration file from `continue.dev_hzdr/config.json` to:
    * Mac/Linux:  `~/.continue/config.json`
    * Windows: `%USERPROFILE%\.continue\config.json`
+2. delete `.continue/config.yaml` if it exists

 ## `continue.dev` with LM Studio on your computer